• Skip to primary navigation

 Looking for More Gluten Free Sourdough Recipes?

 Have fresh or frozen berries on hand?
-Try my Berry Maple Syrup - Easy Homemade Pancake Syrup
+Try my Berry Maple Syrup.
+Or if you want something a little fancy, make the Butter Pecan Syrup from my French Toast Casserole recipe.

 What is sourdough discard?

-One tip for preventing overly sour discard is to pour off any hooch that collects on the top instead of mixing it in.
+A tip for keeping discard from becoming too sour: pour off any hooch that collects on top instead of stirring it back in.

 What are the benefits of eating gluten free sourdough?